Neural flow matching models

 \[ \min_\theta \mathbb E_{t\sim\mathcal U[0,1],\,x_t\sim p_t} \bigl\|v_\theta(x_t,t)-\tilde v_t(x_t)\bigr\|_2^2 . \]

-No ICOV, no stochasticity.
-This is the Flow Matching loss according to the NeurIPS tutorial.
+No ICOV and no stochasticity.
+This is the Flow Matching loss, as described in the NeurIPS tutorial.

 Check out the source code and follow along: facebookresearch/flow_matching.